bcgov/jag-shuber-api/README.md

 > Runs the jest tests for the API Client using code coverage and displays the coverage results in a browser.
 Note that the coverage only covers the API Client code and not the API itself.

 ### Support

-These commands typically don't have to be run and are here to support the commands described above.
+These commands typically don't have to be run and are mostly here to support the commands described above.

 >`yarn start`
 >